Rewa, Madhya Pradesh

+Geography

+Rewa is located on 24°32′17″N 81°17′43″E. It has an average elevation of 259 metres (853 feet).
+Rewa is situated on the banks of Bihad and Bichhiya river, it's on Rewa plateau surrounded by Vindhya and Kaimur ranges.

 History

 The district of Rewa derives its name from the town of Rewa, the district headquarters, which is another name for the Narmada River.

-Present day Rewa was part of the Baghelkhand region which expanded from the present day Prayagraj in the North to Ratanpur in the South, Jabalpur in the West to Surajpur in the East.
+Present day Rewa was part of the Baghelkhand region which extended from the present day Prayagraj in the North to Ratanpur in the South, Jabalpur in the West to Surajpur in the East.

 Baghel Dynasty

 Baghel Dynasty was founded by Bhimaldev (son of Vyaghradev, the chieftain of Vyaghrapalli) in 1236 CE.
 Baghelas are basically Chalukyans of Anhilwara (Gujarat).

 The region was earlier governed by Lodhi and Sengar chieftains of Rajgond Dynasty.
 Lodhi's Diwan Tiwari conspired with Baghelas and assisted in foundation of Baghela Rule in the Gahora Patti region.
 In return of this favour, Baghelas granted title of "Singh Tiwari" or "Adhrajiya Tiwari" to the Diwan Tiwari.

 Raja Ramchandra shifted capital to Bandhavgarh, and later Raja Vikramjit Singh shifted capital to Rewa in 1605 CE.

 Bandhavgarh Fort was sieged by Mughals.
 Tansen and Birbal (Mahesh Das) were in court of Ramchandra Singh Baghel.

 Raghuraj Singh Baghel built Govindgarh Fort, which lies in between Govindgarh lake.
-Govindgarh is famous for its exquisite varieties of mangoes.
+Govindgarh is known for its varieties of mangoes.

 Raja Gulab Singh was called "social reformer King" of Rewa.
 Raja Martand Singh was the last Baghela Ruler.
 Later, the state joined the Union of India, after independence.